 With each project, you will be provided with a set of guidelines.
 You can expect to use various data analysis tools extensively, including R and Tableau.
-We may also, to a limited extent, explore the use of Python and SQL for data analysis/visualization.

-In corporate America, you will be expected to present your analytic findings and make a recommendation.
+In corporate America, you will be expected to present your data-driven findings and to make a recommendation based upon them.
 Therefore deliverables may include short, informal analyses and an accompanying recommendation.